 So do not be fooled by its ancient-looking appearance since the only thing outdated about the device is the look itself.
 The console is bulky, it has an LCD that previews the weather measurements in a rather simple manner.
 The LCD is illuminated with an orange backlight further solidifying the retro feel.
 The console has a grey color, further solidifying its older looks.

 The whole thing is really durable though, it has a rock-solid construction.
 The reason behind its durable construction is pretty apparent though.
 The David Instruments 6250 Vantage Vue is made to bear the harshness of rough weather.
-The console and sensor-suite both are tough enough to last you for quite a long time.
+The console and sensor suite both are tough enough to last you for quite a long time.

 The sensor-suite feels a bit more modern though sporting white and black.
 It is not ready to be installed right out of the box though.
 It requires a bit of assembly which is quite easy though, not a very complex task in the least.
 Constructed out of mostly plastic, it also feels pretty sturdy.
 It can bear harsh winds and rains without as much as a scratch on it.

 On the top of the sensor-suite is the cup-style wind meter, which of course measures the wind speed.
 Then there is a wind vane on the bottom which shows the wind direction.
 Right on the top is also a solar panel as well along.
 And lastly, there is a radiation shield on the bottom that protects the humidity and temperature sensors from direct sunlight.
-The rain meter is hidden inside the integrated sensor-suite.
+The rain meter is hidden inside the integrated sensor suite.

-As we said before, that the device is not ready out of the box, assembly is required.
+As we said before, if the device is not ready out of the box, assembly is required.
 The assembly is a bit time-consuming and takes a fair amount of time compared to less complex weather stations which are ready out of the box.
 It will take about an hour or so, give or take, to set up the console, assemble the ISS or integrated sensor-suite, and mount it.
 It can take less depending on where you have to mount it and whether you are able to understand the assembly, which was fairly easy in our case.

 The sensor-suite requires you to install the wind vane, the cups, and the tipping spoon.
 The wind vane and the cups are going to make up the anemometer while the tipping spoon is for the rain meter.
 You also need to remove the tab from the battery pack so the unit can power up.
 After that, you can mount the device at your preferred location.
 But before that make sure you connect the sensor-suite to the console so it can start receiving the weather updates.